Dr. Misti Williams

-Ph.D., in Political Science, University of Washington, 2010 (Fields: Political Communication, Comparative Politics, International Relations)
+Ph.D., Political Science (Fields: Political Communication, Comparative Politics, International Relations), University of Washington (2010)

 “Generations at Home and Abroad: The Chinese Diaspora.”
 In Theory and Application of the “Generation” in International Relations and Comparative Politics, edited by Brent J. Steele and Jonathan Acuff.
 Houndmills, Basingstoke, UK: Palgrave, 2012.